 - (BAH) Schedules the hearing, allowing BCCD at least 2 weeks to review the case and gather the required information and evidence.

-- (BCCD) Obtains the evidence and facts of the case from the CCR&R or the Site Provider.
+- (BCCD) Obtains the evidence and facts of the case from the CCR&R Agency or the Site Administered Provider.

 - (BCCD) Decides whether or not the decision was correct.

-- (BCCD) If incorrect, contacts the CCR&R or Site Provider by phone and by letter with instructions on how to correct the situation.
+- (BCCD) If incorrect, contacts the CCR&R Agency or Site Administered Provider by phone or in writing with instructions on how to correct the situation.

-- (BCCD) Contacts the appellant by telephone for the pre-hearing meeting.
-Prepares the Statement of Facts (Form 102) and a cover letter to the client explaining the results of the case review and the corrective action taken, if applicable.
+- (BCCD/CCR&R/Site Administered Provider) Contacts the appellant by telephone for the pre-hearing meeting.
+BCCD works with the CCR&R Agency or Site Administered Provider to complete IL444-0102 Statement of Facts to send to the client explaining the results of the case review and the corrective action taken, if applicable.

-- (BCCD) If appellant withdraws appeal, notifies BAH, FCRC, and CCR&R/Site Provider.
+- (BCCD) If appellant withdraws appeal, notifies BAH, FCRC (if applicable), and CCR&R Agency / Site Administered Provider.

 - (FCRC) If contacted by appellant before hearing, refer them to BCCD.

-- (FCRC) Provide space for appeal hearing, unless other arrangements are made.
-The appeals coordinator facilitates hearing arrangements.
+- (FCRC) Provide space for appeal hearing, if requested, otherwise the hearing will be conducted by phone.
+The BCCD appeals coordinator facilitates hearing arrangements.

-- (CCR&R/BCCD) Presents the Department's case at the appeal hearing by telephone.
+- (CCR&R Agency/Site Administered Child Care Provider/BCCD) Presents the Department's case at the appeal hearing by telephone.

-- (BAH) Notifies appellant, BCCD, CCR&R/Site Provider, and FCRC of hearing decision.
+- (BAH) Notifies appellant, BCCD, CCR&R Agency / Site Administered Provider, and FCRC of hearing decision.

 - (BCCD) Ensures hearing decision is implemented.
-Completes Form 1456, if needed.
+Completes Implementation of IL444-1456 Appeal Decision, if needed.